Privacy Policy.

 The personal data collected by Matomo while you use the website is immediately made anonymous and stored for an unlimited period of time.
 In any event, only those data that are absolutely necessary for fulfilling the aforementioned purposes will remain stored.

-We process the personal data you provide to us as applicant in connection with the implementation of the Plus 3, Exploration Grants, and Rise up! funding programmes.
-More information about the use of your personal data can be found in the specific privacy policy for these programmes.
+We process the personal data you provide to us as applicant in connection with the Exploration Grants, Plus 3, Rise up!, and Scientific Conferences funding programmes.
+More information about the use of your personal data can be found here.

 The legal basis for the processing of this personal data is Art.
 6 (1) b) DSGVO (performance of a contract or a pre-contractural measure).